Æ

 • Do not empty your bladder.

-How do I prepare for an obstetrical ultrasound?
+How do I prepare for a pregnancy ultrasound?

 • A full bladder is required for the exam.